Air Force Structure Explained: Wings, Groups & Squadrons (A Simple Guide for Families)

 Training Wings

-If your Airman says: “I’m in the 23rd Wing” — that’s their home organization.
+If your Airman says, “I’m in the 23rd Wing,” that is their base-level command.

 Operations Group (OG)